ymzuiku/esframe/README.md

 # esframe

-- Like Flutter element tree creator, and easy extends to JSX
+- Like Flutter element tree creator
 - Zero dependency
 - No diff dom
 - No proxy, No defineProperty